Cosi fan Tutte

 First Act, third scene – Inside the two sister’s house.

-Now we are introduced to another of the key players of the story, Despina.
+Now, we are introduced to another of the story’s key players, Despina.
 She is a servant, much like Susanna in The Marriage of Figaro.
 She is also smart enough to outwit both the men and her two employers.
 And just like Susanna, she acts as something of a director who, together with Don Alfonso, guides the prank.

 Anyway, Despina’s ethics isn’t very different from that of Don Alfonso.
-To her, having lost two men to the armed forces just opens the possibility to conquer all the other males out there.
+To her, having lost two men to the armed forces just opens the possibility of conquering all the other males out there.
 She sings the aria:

 – In uomini, in soldati… (… The quivering leaves have more stability than men.)